shouptech/terraform-aws-static-website/modules/route53-zone/README.md

 # Route53 Zone

-A module to create a new route 53 zone
+A module to create a new route 53 zone.
+This module is not to be applied directly.
+See the examples in the `application` folder.

 ## Variables